savas-t/create-plaingrid/README.md

 Plaingrid is a 12 column grid layout built with the CSS `display: grid` property.
 After executing the script, you'll have a `plaingrid.css` file containing the CSS classes for your grid layout at the root of your project.

-in Germany we say ["Ohne Schnickschnack"](https://www.deepl.com/de/translator#de/en/Ohne%20Schnickschnack).
+In Germany we say ["Ohne Schnickschnack"](https://www.deepl.com/de/translator#de/en/Ohne%20Schnickschnack).

 ## Installation